 For the first year after we formed, all of the research and analysis we undertook was done on an unpaid basis, fitted around our other work, study and family commitments.

 Since September 2019, we have raised some funds to support our work via a number of crowdfunders.
 We have raised a total of £47,700 across four crowdfunders (£44,720.08 after fees).
-We also receive donations via PayPal.
+If you’d like to donate, see our donate page.